fleetdm/fleet/docs/Contributing/Seeding-Data.md

 When developing Fleet, it may be useful to create seed data that includes users and teams.

 > In order to run scripts that make use of premium features, make sure you have started the server with the correct flags as described in [Testing](./testing-and-local-development.md#license-key).
-Note that [SMTP must be enabled](./testing-and-local-development#manually-testing-email-with-mail-hog) prior to seeding users on a team.
-Failure to do so will result in premium users being assigned Global roles.

 Check out this Loom demo video that walks through creating teams seed data: https://www.loom.com/share/1c41a1540e8f41328a7a6cfc56ad0a01